lazaromjr/lazaromjr/README.md

 ### Hi there 👋

+I am Master of Science in Computer Science from UFERSA and UERN in the area of Systems and Circuits Design.
+Developed a new anti-aliasing method for my master’s thesis using Digital Image Processing tools.
+Currently working as full stack developer with C# and Node JS/React.

+- Fast learning and adapting
+- Linux user
+- Knowledge of scrum

 <!--
 **lazaromjr/lazaromjr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.